 A coronary calcium score is a test for people at risk for heart disease who do not have symptoms.
 The test uses computed tomography (CT) to check for calcium build-up in the walls of the coronary arteries.
 The coronary arteries wrap around the heart and supply it with blood and oxygen.
 Calcium in these arteries is a sign of heart disease.

 During the test, a CT scanner takes pictures of your heart in thin sections.
 The result is a score based on the amount of calcium seen on the pictures.
 The higher your calcium score, the higher your risk for coronary artery disease.
 The test takes about 15 minutes and emits low levels of radiation exposure.

-There are three screening locations to serve you:
+There are two screening locations to serve you:

-The Center for Advanced Cardiovascular Care is an outpatient facility owned and operated by The Heart Hospital Baylor Plano.
+The Center for Advanced Cardiovascular Care is an outpatient facility owned and operated by Baylor Scott & White The Heart Hospital – Plano.

 Physicians are members of the medical staff at one of Baylor Scott & White Health's subsidiary, community or affiliated medical centers and are neither employees nor agents of those medical centers, Baylor Scott & White The Heart Hospital – Denton or Baylor Scott & White Health.